 Supported by the Ang Chin Moh Foundation, Dying to Talk, is an online digital campaign spearheaded by four Final Year students from the Wee Kim Wee School of Communication and Information, Nanyang Technological University.

 Today, death remains a taboo in Singapore and other Asian societies, resulting in a culture of silence that surrounds the topic.
-Despite the unavoidable reality of death, many parents lack the urgency to address the matter or fear to have such conversations, particularly with younger children.
+Despite the unavoidable reality of death, many parents lack the urgency to address the matter or fear having such conversations, particularly with younger children.

 This lack of communication has often led to conflict and strained familial relationships, making it difficult for families to negotiate the bereavement process down the road.